AriFordsham/GHCWiki/type-functions-status.md

 **Debugging of type family patch:**

 1. `boxySplitTyConApp` and friends must be able to deal with `orig_ty`s that have outermost type family applications; i.e., they need to try to normalise and possibly have to defer.
 They also need to defer on skolems.
 Consequently, they also need to return a coercion.
 This , in particular, affects the treatment of literal lists, parallel arrays, and tuples in`TcExpr.tcExpr` is fishy.
+1. Fix export list problem (ie, export of data constructors introduced by orphan data instances):

+  - Change `HscTypes.IfaceExport` to use `Name` instead of `OccName`.
+  - Then, there is also no need for the grouping of the identifiers anymore; i.e, just use a flat list of `Name`s (but sort it to avoid spurious iface changes dur to re-ordering when re-compiling).
+  - We still need to have the name parent map, though.
 1. Fix core-lint breakage in cholewo-eval.
 1. The tests `tcfail068` and `rw` used to raise more type errors right away.
 Now, we see less recovery.
 1. To move GADT type checking from refinements to using equalities, proceed as follows (as suggested by SPJ):